Flexible Variable Selection for Clustering and Classification

 The importance of variable selection for clustering has been recognized for some time, and mixture models are well-established as a statistical approach to clustering.
 Yet, the literature on variable selection in model-based clustering remains largely rooted in the assumption of Gaussian clusters.
 Unsurprisingly, variable selection algorithms based on this assumption tend to break down in the presence of cluster skewness.
 A novel variable selection algorithm is presented that utilizes the Manly transformation mixture model to select variables based on their ability to separate clusters, and is effective even when clusters depart from the Gaussian assumption.
 The proposed approach, which is implemented within the {\sf R} package {\tt vscc}, is compared to existing variable selection methods --- including an existing method that can account for cluster skewness --- using simulated and real datasets.\ By applying the back transform of the Manly, one will arrive at the following transformation-based density:

 where $\vecx$ is the original $p$-dimensional data vector, $\veclambda=(\lambda_1,\lambda_2,\ldots,\lambda_p)^{\top}$ is the transformation vector, $\vecmu$ is the location parameter vector, and $\matSigma$ is the covariance matrix.
 The Jacobian of the back-transformation can be written and \citet{zhu18} used this back-transformation to obtain a skewed finite mixture model.
 This mixture model contains transformation parameters for each variable-cluster combination.
-As such, by incorporating the Manly into a model one must introduce ${G} \times {p}$ additional transformation parameters, potentially resulting in overparameterization.
+As such, by incorporating the Manly into a model one must introduce ${G}{p}$ additional transformation parameters, potentially resulting in overparameterization.
 However, \citet{zhu18} recognized that it is unlikely for all variables to need to be transformed in all components.
 Therefore, to avoid over-parameterization, unnecessary transformation parameters are determined and zeroed out via a backwards or forwards selection process \citep{zhu18}.